Lomo Saltado

 How to make lomo saltado

 Step 2- Stir fry the vegetables.
-In the now-empty skillet, saute the garlic and ají amarillo chili peppers until fragrant.
-Next, add the onions and bell peppers.
-Cook for a few minutes before returning the steak to the pan, along with the tomatoes.
+Sauté garlic and ají amarillo until fragrant.
+Add onions and bell peppers, and cook briefly.
+Return steak with tomatoes.

 Step 5- Garnish and serve.
-Take the skillet off of the heat and sprinkle the cilantro on top.
-Serve the stir fry with white rice and/or French fries on the side and enjoy!
+Take the skillet off the heat and sprinkle the cilantro on top.
+Serve the stir fry with white rice and/or French fries on the side.

 • Sear the steak over high heat.
 Make sure your skillet or wok is sizzling hot before adding the steak.
 The high heat helps it brown properly and develop a nice crust on the outside.